Phebesue/WD-ReactLegacy-TS-GroceryInventoryClient/README.md

+﻿# WD-ReactLegacy-TS-GroceryInventoryClient
  ### What are the requirements for the application to be considered Minimum Viable Product(MVP)?
 #### Project Challenges:
 Here are the required responsibilities: